nevinthomas09/ML_F_PES2UG23CS381_Nevin/README.md

 ## Contents

-This repo contains the week-wise submission to the Lab Component of the ML course.
+This repo contains the week-wise submissions to the lab components of the ML course.